Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Spectral energy distribution modelling

-We use the widely used parametric flexible delayed SFH as a comparison for the outputs of the stochastic models.
-This SFH was originally defined as Delayed Before Quenching, and thus we will use DelayedBQ throughout this work.
-It is a flexible extension of the classical delayed-$\tau$ model.
-The latter is defined as:

-where $t$ is the time and $\tau_{main}$ is the e-folding time.
-The DelayedBQ model differs from classic delayed model due to the opportunity to define an instantaneous quench/burst.
-This additional flexibility allows for better sensitivity to SFR within recently quenched galaxies \citep{Ciesla21}.
-The DelayedBQ model has a form:
+DelayedBQ \citep{Ciesla16, Ciesla21} is a flexible extension of the classical delayed-$\tau$ model.
+By adding an instantaneous quench/burst, the DelayedBQ model is flexible for better sensitivity to SFR within recently quenched galaxies.
+The DelayedBQ model has the following form: